Stepler promo code 2026: bonus points to get started

 How long until I can claim a Stepler reward?

-At about 12,000 steps/day you accumulate ~800 points in a month, and rewards cost 100-300 points each — so popular rewards are reachable within weeks.
-A sign-up referral code gives a head start.
-The main caveat is rewards need consistent walking.
+At about 10,000 steps a day you gather roughly 300 points in a month, and rewards cost 100β300 points β so a first reward is reachable within weeks.
+A sign-up referral code (about 50 points) gives a head start.
+Bigger rewards like gift cards or cash-outs need diamonds and more time.